 With the 16x periphery module the terminal block is connected to the electronic unit via a secure flap mechanism.
 In the case of an error you can exchange the defective electronic unit for a functional unit with standing wiring.
 At the front side there are LEDs for status indication.
 For easy wiring each electronic unit shows corresponding connection information at the side.
-The electronic unit provides the slot for the terminal block for the wiring and contains the backplane bus with power supply for the electronic unit has a locking system for fixing it at a mounting rail.
+The electronic unit provides the slot for the terminal block for the wiring and contains the backplane bus with power supply for the electronic and the connection to the DC 24V power section supply.
+Additionally the electronic unit has a locking system for fixing it at a profile rail.
 By means of this locking system your system may be assembled outside of your switchgear cabinet to be later mounted there as whole system.